The cost of our energy bills has soared over the last ten years and shows no sign of slowing.

 If you are a bit hesitant to switch supplier, call your current provider and ask them to move you to their cheapest available tariff and, again, fix down the price.

-If your bill states you are on the ‘standard tariff’ or ‘cheapest evergreen tariff’, as it is to be known going forward, then you are out of contract and could be paying much less on a fixed plan.
+If your energy bills state you are on the ‘standard tariff’ or ‘cheapest evergreen tariff’, as it is to be known going forward, then you are out of contract and could be paying much less on a fixed plan.

 Economy 7 and 10 meters